What Supplements Should I Take on a Vegan Diet?

 It’s good to look for a supplement formula containing 200 mcg of iodine from potassium iodine, which is a more consistent and reliable form of iodine than seaweed and kelp sometimes used in food supplements.
-Pure Encapsulations Iodine (potassium iodide)
+A great choice is Pure Encapsulations Iodine (potassium iodide).

 Why Iodine is important to our health?

 Iodine helps in maintaining thyroid function which regulates our metabolism.
 Daily iodine requirements are significantly increased in pregnant and breast-feeding women (200mcg per day) because of the increased thyroid hormone production hence, maternal iodine deficiency and hypothyroidism can result in adverse pregnancy complications.